torquE170/Book-Store-with-Python/README.md

 3) Sets getpass() as function for reading password when in terminal and uses "clear" commands for windows and linux

+## A log text file
+1) A txt log file with login time, date and a unique session id so the app keeps a record

 ## Next steps
-1) Make a txt log file with login time, date and a unique session id so the app keeps a record
-2) Add ability for a user to add a database completely defined by him
+1) Add ability for a user to add a database completely defined by him
    1) Add the ability for a user to manipulate entries in that database